kirillgoodkov/FastFish/FastFish/readme_eng.txt

 and grouped with any degree of nesting.

 FastFish working with text in UTF-8 format.
 Internal data is stored directly in UTF-8.
-Supported the complete set of Unicode characters, i.e. including the characters above U+FFFF.
+Supported the full set of Unicode characters, i.e. including the characters above U+FFFF.
 Supported case-insensitive search.

 System requirements: